 User experience is the place where design, technology, and intent intersect to facilitate activity on your site.

-User Experience Audit Steps
+User Experience Audit Checklist

 - Are your site pages loading in less than three seconds on the average internet connection?